Point What You Mean: Visually Grounded Instruction Policy

-To construct visually grounded instructions at scale, we use the Gemini~ER1.5 multimodal LLM with a single, carefully engineered prompt that operates directly on multi-view frame sequences.
-For each demonstration episode, we uniformly sample $T\!=\!20$ frames from three synchronized cameras: an overhead ``high-view'' camera and two wrist cameras mounted on the left and right arms and package them with the natural-language task description $l_t$ into one multimodal query.
-The prompt asks the MLLM to (1) classify the manipulation as a pick vs.\ place task and determine which arm is active, (2) identify the key gripper-action moment in the corresponding wrist camera stream, (3) localize the manipulated object (pick) or receiving container (place) in the overhead view with a tight bounding box, and (4) summarize these decisions with explicit step-by-step reasoning in a constrained JSON format.
+To construct visually grounded instructions at scale, we use the Gemini ER1.5 multimodal LLM with a single carefully engineered prompt that operates directly on multi-view frame sequences.
+For each demonstration episode, we uniformly sample $T=20$ frames from three synchronized cameras: an overhead high-view camera and two wrist cameras mounted on the left and right arms, then package them together with the natural-language task description $l_t$ into one multimodal query.
+The prompt asks the MLLM to (1) classify the manipulation as a pick or place task and determine which arm is active, (2) identify the key gripper-action moment in the corresponding wrist-camera stream, (3) localize the manipulated object or receiving container in the overhead view with a tight bounding box, and (4) summarize these decisions with explicit step-by-step reasoning in a constrained JSON format.
 These reasoning operations are organized into four conceptual stages of our automatic annotation pipeline, as detailed below.

 \paragraph{Stage 1: Multi-view episode understanding.} The MLLM jointly analyzes all three views and the task text to decide whether the episode is a pick or place task and which arm (left or right) is performing the manipulation.
-This coarse understanding constrains the subsequent search to the corresponding wrist camera and to the appropriate target type (object vs.\ container).
+This coarse understanding constrains the subsequent search to the corresponding wrist camera and to the appropriate target type (object versus container).

 \paragraph{Stage 2: Key moment localization.} Conditioned on the chosen arm, the model focuses on the associated wrist-view frames and identifies the moment when the gripper closes to pick an object or opens to place it.
 This yields a key-frame index in the wrist stream that anchors the temporal reasoning.